Part-time Lecturer

 M.A., English Literary Studies, University of York, 2009

-I write and teach about the global circulation of Victorian literature (especially George Eliot) and the archival history of English studies.
+I write and teach about the global circulation of nineteenth-century British literary texts and genres, with a special focus on George Eliot, as well as the archival history of English studies.
 With Lars Atkin (Kent), I recently co-edited a special issue of Victorian Periodicals Review about "Race and Transnationalism in Victorian Periodicals Studies."
+I am currently (2025) a Maddock Research Fellow at Marsh's Library in Dublin, and was recently a visiting scholar at the University of Galway.
+My chapter, "The Making of Middlemarch," is forthcoming in The Routledge Companion to George Eliot.
 I'm also a contributing editor to At the Circulating Library: A Database of Victorian Fiction, 1837-1901.
-My recent publications include "Middlemarch in Melbourne" (George Eliot-George Henry Lewes Studies 73.2 (Fall 2021)), "Undisciplining through Contemporary Novels: Re Jane, Parasite, Jane Eyre" (forthcoming from Undisciplining the Victorian Classroom), and "Uncovering the Contingencies of Archives" (Journal of Victorian Culture Online (July 2021)).
+My recent publications include "Middlemarch in Melbourne" (George Eliot-George Henry Lewes Studies 73.2 (Fall 2021)) and "Undisciplining through Contemporary Novels: Re Jane, Parasite, Jane Eyre" (Undisciplining the Victorian Classroom).
 My dissertation, "The Global Migrations of George Eliot and Charles Dickens: Books, Newspapers, Archives," won the UW Graduate School Distinguished Dissertation Award for 2022 and the UW English Department Heilman Dissertation Prize.

 Awards